Entanglement dynamics in minimal Kitaev chains: Entanglement dynamics in a three-site Kitaev chain

-To gain deeper insights into the behaviour of next-nearest-neighbour entanglement, we now calculate the maximum value of the concurrence $C_{13}$, denoted as ${\rm max}_{t}C_{13}$, obtained over a sufficiently long time evolution to reach the maximal entanglement from the initially separable state $\ket{000}$ in the three-Kitaev chain.
-In Fig.~\ref{maxC13Density}, we show ${\rm max}_{t}C_{13}$ as a function of $\varepsilon_{i}=\varepsilon$ and $\Delta_{i}=\Delta$.
+To gain deeper insights into the behaviour of next-nearest-neighbour entanglement, we now calculate the maximum value of the concurrence $C_{13}$, denoted as ${\rm max}\,C_{13}$, obtained over a sufficiently long time evolution to reach the maximal entanglement from the initially separable state $\ket{000}$ in the three-Kitaev chain.
+In Fig.~\ref{maxC13Density}, we show ${\rm max}\,C_{13}$ as a function of $\varepsilon_{i}=\varepsilon$ and $\Delta_{i}=\Delta$.
 We observe that $C_{13}\rightarrow0$ at very small values of $\Delta$ and at the genuine sweet spot ($\tau =\Delta and \varepsilon = 0$), the latter consistent with Fig.~\ref{C12_13commonEDensity}(c).
 Moreover, $C_{13}$ remains finite throughout the rest of the parameter space, reaching even values $C_{13}\rightarrow1$ that signal maximal entanglement between outer QDs.
-As a consequence of the behavior of $C_{13}$, we can conclude that the absence of entanglement between the outer QDs at sizeable $\Delta$ is an indicator of the genuine sweet spot where well-localised PMMMs appear at the ends of the three-site Kitaev chain.
+As a consequence of the behavior of $C_{13}$, we can conclude that the absence of entanglement between the outer QDs at sizeable $\Delta$ is an indicator of the genuine sweet spot.
 This behaviour is further confirmed in Fig.~\ref{maxC13Density}(b), where $C_{13}$ is plotted as a function of the onsite energy of the middle QD, $\varepsilon_2$.
 In this case, $C_{13}$ reaches its maximum entanglement value over a broader parameter range (yellow regions), except at $\Delta=\tau$ and $\varepsilon_{2}=0$, which corresponds to the genuine sweet spot.
 This behaviour closely resembles the maximally entangled states observed in the dynamics of the effective two-site Kitaev chain, as discussed in the energy analysis below Eq.~(\ref{even3sweetspot}).

+In summary, the three-site Kitaev chain exhibits richer entanglement dynamics than its two-site counterpart: detuning from the sweet spot can enhance both nearest-neighbour and long-range entanglement, and depending on the parity of the initial states, multipartite GHZ- or W-type states can be dynamically generated.
+This highlights the potential of minimal three-site chains as versatile platforms for the controlled generation of both bipartite and multipartite entanglement, depending on the specific application.

 So far, in quantifying bipartite entanglement within the three-site Kitaev chain, we have not considered a maximally entangled initial state analogous to that used in Eq.~(\ref{iState}) for the two-site Kitaev chain.
 This is because its extension to the three-site chain, introduced in Eq.~(\ref{istate3}), is a superposition of even- and odd-parity configurations, which evolve independently during the dynamics.
 Moreover, this state corresponds to a genuinely multipartite entangled state.
 As a result, its dynamics not only reveals bipartite entanglement as discussed earlier in this section but also provides a platform for exploring multipartite entanglement, which we address in the next section.